JosephKemper/1000-Days-of-Code-Challenge/Coding Journal.md

 Tuesday, 6 September, 2022

 I went to try another HackerRank problem but when I ran into something that I could not find an answer to and that everyone I found online simply took for granted, I got annoyed and went back to working ahead in my class.
 I figured out the problem I ran into last night and found another one, then fixed it.
 I also got more practice with completing pull requests, reviewing code, and tracking problems.
 I am actually enjoying this process.

+Day 27

+Wednesday, 7 September, 2022

+Today, I spent most of my time figuring out how to create issues in Github from my VS code.
+I want to get familiar with the tools and with the process of learning how to use new tools as I feel that will help set me up for when I actually get a programming job.
+I also figured out two simple projects I want to build to add to my portfolio.
+I got the idea from a video Andy Sterks that linked to a wonderful Github repository. https://github.com/andysterks/three-levels-of-projects The first two projects I want to make are an Expense Tracker and a Weight Tracker App.